Urban Land Committees: History

-In 4 February 2002 government issued Presidential Decree 1666, providing a legal basis for CTUs to be formed.
+On 4 February 2002 government issued Presidential Decree 1666, providing a legal basis for CTUs to be formed.
 Eligibility was however restricted to cases of state-owned land with no competing private claims.

 By October 2006 the government said that over 200,000 titles had been assigned, benefiting about one million inhabitants.

 In September 2006 a new law was passed, and amended in October 2009.

 In May 2008 the third national convention of CTUs took place in Maracaibo, with international observers from Argentina and Uruguay and several other organizations.